shivshankardayal/memoir/README.md

 Memoir
 =======

-_It is pointless to continue with this because COuchbase has lots of new features and I intend to write a C++ version for this soon.
+_It is pointless to continue with this because Couchbase has lots of new features and I intend to write a C++ version for this soon.
 Wait for the awesome._